 Business Climate Rating

-- Public investments in infrastructures
+- Public investment in infrastructure development

-- Unstable regional context
+- Unstable regional environment and high ethno-political tensions